jamesenet/My-Portfolio-/README.md

 # My-Portfolio-
 These are real-world projects engaged in to build up my skillsets as a data scientist...

-Here is an alternative link to my projects https://drive.google.com/drive/folders/1dk_wMoUnSF81M4xKzBIK-RNb4dwDjYHS?usp=drive_link
+If unnable view files,  Here is an alternative link to my projects https://drive.google.com/drive/folders/1dk_wMoUnSF81M4xKzBIK-RNb4dwDjYHS?usp=drive_link